THE 2026 EXPLORATORIO

 Change Your Ears/Change Your Voice

 At the center of N.E.O.'s artist-centered focus lies the ExplOratorio, a concert-length work written by N.E.O. composers each year for the N.E.O.
-Festival Chorus and created by all of those in residence with N.E.O. each year.
+Festival Chorus and soloists, and created by all of those in residence with N.E.O. each year.
 There are few things as inspiring as creating new music with a group of synergetic artists.
-In addition to the ExplOratorio, featured performers have the opportunity to bring their new projects to the opening night Out-Of-The-Voice-Box concert, and everyone will enjoy opportunities to write and sing new works throughout the week.
+In addition to the ExplOratorio, featured performers have the opportunity to bring their new projects to the opening night Out-Of-The-Voice-Box concert, and everyone will enjoy opportunities to write and sing new works throughout the week. |

 Expanding Your Vocal Tools

 During the N.E.O. week you will have the opportunity to experience the exploration of different vocal styles, extended techniques, and timbral variations, and to begin to understand the functional underpinnings of them to help guide your future engagement with new vocal tools.
 Through the exploration of new sounds you'll also find stability, focus, and clarity in the sounds that you rely on in your current practice.
-Through artist-centered, compassion-led experiences based in the science of learning, you will be invited into new vocal spaces as well as new learning spaces.
-Some vocal tool highlights include: overtone singing, undertone singing, growling, rattling, stylistic variation through timbral adjustment that applies to all vocal sound systems, yodeling, throat singing, microtonality, and ensemble goals like blend, balance, and timbral alignment/contrast. |
+Some vocal tool highlights include: overtone singing, sub bass singing, growling, rattling, stylistic variation through timbral adjustments, yodeling, microtonality, and ensemble goals like blend, balance, and timbral alignment/contrast. |

 Amanda Cole's "Singing In Tune With Nature" (from "The New Morality Play," N.E.O.
 2020) demonstrates approaches to overtone singing and microtonal vocal tools.
-Listen to the fundamentals in contrast to the whistles that form a halo of higher sounds created by the vowel glissandi.

 |